-Hopefully we are your agency of choice.
+Hopefully we are your agency of choice when deciding on home care.
 That said, we designed this section of our site to explain how we go from a discussion on the phone to starting services.
 We feel our process, “The Aware Holistic Approach,” is unique because we believe in taking a holistic approach with every client by considering the whole person, whether or not we directly provide the services they need.

 We think beyond just home care.
-We focus on what the individual and family need and form a plan that often includes other agencies and services.
+Our focus is on what the individual and family need.
+We form a plan that often includes other agencies and services.
 Remember, it takes a village!

 - Phone evaluation: We do a lot of listening to understand your current situation.
 The core question is, how can we help you or how can we help your Mom and/or Dad?
 After listening to your feedback, we will ask specific questions about all aspects of daily living to get the best overall picture of your situation.
 If we feel we can provide help, we will recommend an in-home assessment.

 - Free in-home assessment for home care: A registered nurse conducts an in-depth assessment for each client to determine what services are needed and to identify risks in the home.
 The client’s daily routines, medical history, health status, memory issues, safety concerns and emotional well-being are all considered during this process.
 We develop a customized Plan of Care from this information.
 There is no cost or obligation for the in-home care assessment.
 Our goal is to make sure we are the right fit for your home care needs.
 (Please note, for cases not requiring personal care we will send one of our care coordinators to manage the assessment.)